knottem/WeatherApi/README.md

 - [X] Compare the results from the different APIs and return a merged result
 - [X] Use custom properties with h2 for tests
 - [X] Add GitHub actions for testing.
-- [X] Change my basic caching to use spring boot caching (https://spring.io/guides/gs/caching/)
+- [X] Change my basic caching to use Caffeine caching
 - [X] Add more weather APIs(Finnish - FMI)
+- [X] Add rate limiting

 ## TODO